thiago-allue/app_appsilon/README.md

 ## Pre-requisites
 ### Docker and Docker-Compose
-To run the application, you need to have Docker installed on your machine.
+To run the application, you need to have Docker and Docker-Compose installed on your machine.

 ### Ports
-Ensure that the following ports are free on your machine before running the application:
+Ensure that the following ports are free on your machine before running the application: 5000, 3000 and 5432

-- 5000: Backend in Flask
-- 3000: Frontend in React
-- 5432: PostgreSQL

 ## Getting Started